 4. Alerts.

-5. Aggregated Stats.
+5. Aggregated Statistics.

 CDF-I can combine information from multiple stacks, including doing calculations and enrichment that involve information that is provided by different stacks.
 It also provides support for rich correlations and associations.